 The Venture's overall mobility is slightly below average; it's not that we felt it was restrictive, but when compared side-by-side to other models like the Marmot PreCip or Patagonia Torrentshell, the Venture bunched up or exposed our wrists slightly more at the maximum ranges of mobility.

-The North Face has improved the Venture's hood and we think it's among the nicest in its price range.
+The North Face has improved the Venture's hood, and we think it's one of the nicest in its price range.
 We like it slightly better than the Marmot PreCip, primarily because of a cinching elastic drawstring at the back of the hood.
 This allows the hood to move with us more effectively when we turned side to side.
-That said, the Venture's hood is NOT an over the top helmet design and climbers may want to look elsewhere.
+That said, the Venture's hood is NOT an over the top helmet design, and climbers may want to look elsewhere.
 It fits great over a beanie or a baseball cap, but it will have to be worn under a helmet unlike the Torrentshell or the Outdoor Research Helium II, which both fit respectably well over a climbing or big helmet.

 This rain jacket has a nice hood with a medium-sized brim, as well as two elastic cinch cords.
 The cord locks are external on the sides and at the rear of the hood.
 The cord that runs across the brow goes through a unique sleeve, which creates a little comfy airspace above it.
 This model comes complete with a comfy micro-fleece chin flap and a hang loop at the back of the collar.

-This jacket has pit zips with strings on the zipper pull tabs and storm flaps cover the zippers.
+This jacket has pit zips with strings on the zipper pull tabs, and storm flaps cover the zippers.
 It also has hand pockets that can add just a little more ventilation if left open.
-The jacket stuffs into the left front pocket.
+The jacket also stuffs into the left front pocket.
 The wrist cuffs tighten down with a Velcro tab, and the elastic hem cinch has cord locks on both hips.